Rob Wickham

 Robert James "Rob" Wickham (born 3 May 1972) is a British Anglican bishop.
-In September 2015 he became the area Bishop of Edmonton; he has also served part-time as Acting Bishop of Portsmouth.
-In February 2023 he was appointed the CEO of the Church Urban Fund from June 2023.
+He has been CEO of the Church Urban Fund since June 2023, having previously served as Bishop of Edmonton (an area bishop in the Diocese of London) 2015–2023.
+He also served part-time as Acting Bishop of Portsmouth.

 Early life and education

 Wickham was born on 3 May 1972.
 He was educated at Hampton School, an all-boys private school in Hampton, London.
 After a gap year, he studied geography at Grey College, Durham.
 He graduated from the University of Durham with a Bachelor of Arts (BA) degree in 1994.
 He then spent a year working at St Luke's Church, Wallsend, an Anglo-Catholic church in a deprived area of North Tyneside.
 In 1995, he entered Ridley Hall, Cambridge, a Church of England theological college, where he spent three years studying for ordination to the priesthood.

 During his ordained ministry, he undertook post-graduate study.
 In 2012, he completed a Master of Arts (MA) degree in theology, politics and faith-based organisations at King's College London.